JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 # Epilogue

-THE FINDING OF THE DIAMOND
+The Finding of the Diamond

 ## Chapter I

-The Statement of SERGEANT CUFF’S MAN (1849)
+The Statement of Sergeant Cuff's Man (1849)

 On the twenty-seventh of June last, I received instructions from Sergeant Cuff to follow three men; suspected of murder, and described as